martin059/virtualization-level-2-vagrant-setup/README.md

 - **Postman's GUI issue**: the postman app will not be capable of importing an internal collection due to a graphical bug were the file explorer windows appears bugged and cannot be interacted with.
 Related issue: https://github.com/martin059/virtualization-level-2-vagrant-setup/issues/37.
 - **Grafana might be unreachable after provisioning**: Sometimes when Ansible provisions the configuration for the Grafana container instance, the service is left in a bad state and keeps restarting over and over unless manually stopped.
 Related issue: https://github.com/martin059/virtualization-level-2-vagrant-setup/issues/54.
-- **Missing default pre-made Grafana configuration**: The Ansible playbook's task that provisions the Grafana configuration will fail if a correct password is not given to decrypt the pre-made configuration.
-Related issue: https://github.com/martin059/virtualization-level-2-vagrant-setup/issues/55.

 ## 3.5.
 Fixes and Workarounds